Thursday 7 January 2021

 The new step in the OceanoScientific Programme involves creating an unprecedented base of traceable genetic data from coral and its ecosystem, thanks to a series of new partnerships.
 These genetic data are intended to reproduce and formulate molecules of interest for use in HUMAN WELL-BEING and HEALTH through eco-responsible biotechnological processes.

 To do so, OceanoScientific Expeditions will be carried out by sail all over the world, without CO2 emissions or waste, aboard the LOVE THE OCEAN catamaran equipped with a new OSC System for the automatic collection and transmission of physicochemical data, in marine coral areas that have been seldom explored if at all.
 The first objective involves the coral reefs of the Red Sea, renowned for their exceptional resistance to global warming.
-The departure from the Yacht Club de Monaco is scheduled for the late morning of Thursday, 25 March, during the Monaco Ocean Week… If the Covid-19 pandemic does not upset the agenda.
+The departure from the Yacht Club de Monaco is scheduled sometimes in the last quarter of the year… If the Covid-19 pandemic does not upset the agenda.